NewGaramond/assignment-2-769367/reports/Assignment-2-Design.md

 In order to maintain the quality of the data, we could create a service as part of the ``clientstreamingestapp/clientbatchingestapp`` to examinate the value of data compared to a predefined parameters that the client could set up during the registration in our big data platform.
 This way we could generate a jsonSchema for our MongoDB that could contain strict constrains for each type of dataset that the client generates.

 #### 5. If a consumer has multiple clientbatchingestapp and clientstreamingestapp, each is suitable for a type of messages or files, how would you extend your design and implementation in Parts 1 & 2 (only explain the concept/design) to support this requirement.

+We would need to augment ``batchingestmanager`` and ``streamingestmanager`` to create instances for different client apps, we could stipulate in mysimbdp instructions to add a number or code in the client app scripts and then we could map this number to identify how many of the client apps of each category our simple big data platform has to deal with.